axelvaldez/radical-companies/_posts/force-and-pain/2023-04-18-capital-v-force.markdown

  <div class="_speakera">First, the proletariat will take the capitalist down by <em>force</em>.
 Then they will use the riches they capture to create a system that is fair to the proletariat.</div>
  <div class="_speakerb">Good.
 But how will this fair-to-all situation come about?</div>
  <div class="_speakera">Well, we will figure that out as we go.
 In the meantime, we will hold the capital on behalf of the proletariat.</div>
- <div class="_speakerb">So you will take over everthing, including the capital, and decide what to do with it all, right?</div>
+ <div class="_speakerb">So you will take over everything, including the capital, and decide what to do with it all, right?</div>
  <div class="_speakera">On behalf of the proletariat, yes!</div>

 <h1>We Are Not Able to See it</h1>